junesirius/junesirius.github.io/_posts/Supernatural/SPN_Rareship/SPN-Apocalypse-Cas-Jimmy-whole-novel.md

 Jimmy doesn't know where they are, but his mind comes clearer as Castiel's getting fainter.

-He feels pain, this time, not only on tips of his nerves all over his body, not only in his mind.
-He feels the burning from the angel's grace.
+He feels pain, this time, not only on the tips of his nerves all over his body, not only in his mind -- he feels the burning from the angel's grace.
 He feels the power and energy boil in his veins, bursting out with heat and burning sensation, incinerating his flesh and skin.
 The angel's grace is combusting his body, his organs, his eyes, and his brain, torching him from inside.

 He screams in pain like he never did before.
 And this time, Jimmy thinks, this is finally the eventual death.

 Castiel's consciousness is already far away from him.
 Jimmy struggles to the surface, wanting to breathe the real air for one last time, and there he is, looking into just another face that's exactly the same as his.

 He looks at himself -- but another, different him -- another him that is submitted to the angel and now only a hollow shell.
-Jimmy can feel, just from those blue eyes, there is no second soul in that body.
+Jimmy can feel, just from those blue eyes, that there is no second soul in that body.

 *Jimmy,* his lips twitch, but his throat already fails, the pipes choking with ash.
 He can only stare into the blue eyes, seeing his own dying reflection.

 The other face -- the other Castiel -- widens his eyes, a sense of recognition.
 "I'm so sorry," he says quietly.
 His eyes sincerely mean it.
 The blade in his hand is still buried inside Jimmy's chest.

 So, in the end, it's still Castiel that's killing him, killing them.
 Jimmy thinks, before the last of his consciousness is swallowed by the flame.
-He almost wants to chuckle the sarcasm in it, almost wants to sigh out a long relieved sigh, too.
-He should have known long ago that he will die in Castiel's hands.
-But maybe, he has already died long time ago.
+He almost wants to chuckle at the sarcasm in it, almost wants to sigh out a long, relieved sigh, too.
+He should have known long ago that he would die in Castiel's hands.
+But maybe, he has already died a long time ago.

-He should have known that the day the angel asked if he'll say yes, or the day he dreamed about the Holy City.
+He should have known that the day the angel asked if he would say yes, or the day he dreamed about the Holy City.
 He should have known that, when he started to read the Holy Bible, and believed in it.

 It is his fate to be chosen by the angel, and it is his fate to be killed by his hands, too.

-Jimmy Novak lets out the last sigh and last scream, letting the grace inside his body burns him completely.
+Jimmy Novak lets out the last sigh and last scream, letting the grace inside his body burn him completely.

 <br>